 - Syd Field: How do you know when you've satisfied the requirement of the scene?
 There's no real way of knowing that, of course, except that each scene becomes a link in a chain of dramatic action.
 Each scene, as mentioned, is like a living cell, it should contain everything within it, either to move the story forward or to reveal information about the character.
 Just like Just like the DNA molecule in living cells. ("The definitive guide to screenwriting", 2003, p216, )

-c) While it became clear that the DNA was the mystery of the Space Jockey.
-Ridley also managed to share with magazine L'Ecran Fantastique something more to explain how he could claim it contains the DNA of Alien, talking about how the drawing of the Space Jockey that Giger gave him that was displayed on his wall at home inspired him with the idea about where to go with a sequel.
+While it became clear that the DNA was the mystery of the Space Jockey.
+Ridley also managed to share with magazine L'Ecran Fantastique something more to explain how he could claim it contains the DNA of Alien, talking about how a charcoal rendering of the Space Jockey that Giger gave him that was displayed on his wall at home inspired him with the idea about where to go with a sequel.
 Ridley though ""damn!
 This is where we should start again!"